CSS VARSITY COACHES

 Coach Benson began coaching cross-country at CSS in 2014 where he also teaches political science at the high school.
 He also coaches the CSS 3-time state champion Knowledge Bowl team as well as the competitive Model United Nations team.
 Coach Benson has a B.A. from the University of Pennsylvania in History and French, and an M.A. from the University of Wisconsin-Madison.
 In high school and college, he was an avid epee fence, competing in three Junior Olympics.
 He began competing in cross-country races while living in Central Africa, running races in Cameroon, Central African Republic, and Madagascar.
 He loves the 5K and long distance running, which is where he offers his expertise with the CSS runners.
 Coach Benson is an outdoor enthusiast who leads wilderness canoe expeditions and loves to hike and camp with his wife, Jess, and four boys.

-Cathy Boswell, Assistant Boys’ Varsity Soccer, Assistant Boys’ & Girls’ Basketball
+Cathy Boswell, Assistant Boys’ Varsity Soccer, Player Development Coach for Boys’ & Girls’ Basketball

 Coach Boswell initiated her coaching career for the Kodiaks this year as an assistant boys’ varsity soccer coach.
 Coach “Bos” has been a familiar figure on the CSS campus as a basketball camp counselor and clinician over the years, and she returns this year as a full-time coach.
 Coach Boswell is an Olympic gold medalist from the 1984 USA Women’s Basketball Team that was led by Hall of Fame legendary coach, Pat Summitt.
 While playing and coaching professional basketball overseas for 30 years, Bos taught and coached youth sports, including soccer and basketball, for Casa Azul School and Adeje School of English in the Canary Islands.
 While competing in basketball at Illinois State University, where she was a teammate of Vicki Vaughan, Boswell was an All-American and Missouri Valley Conference “Player of the Year.”
 Today her jersey adorns rafters of the Redbird Arena and she is a proud member of the ISU Hall of Fame.
 Boswell is excited to share her passion for all sports with the Kodiaks this season, and she is an asset to the CSS community.